 Memory loss is one of the most common symptoms of old age.
 You are said to be suffering from memory loss if you forget people’s names or lose memory of events that have just passed by.
 On the other hand, instances of forgetfulness regarding as to where you may have placed your things or why you are in a particular room are not a cause for concern.
 But if you forget words or fail to complete a sentence during your speech, it may point to the problem of dementia (a type of memory loss that hinders your daily activities).

 Low mood is another one of those signs that you need to look out for when you are at this stage of your life.
-Feeling grumpy or sullen due to aches and pains or for any other health reason is very natural during this age.
+Feeling grumpy or sullen due to aches and pains or for any other health reason is very natural at this age.
 But these feelings can be disconcerting if they become a permanent fixture of your life and do not go away no matter what you do.
 Reasons for you feeling low can be many such as relationship problems at home, loneliness or worthlessness.

 Loss of sensation